-To enable the IPoIB interface boot startup, add an entry called ifcfg-<ib_interface> to this directory.
-These files can also be generated using the config_ip command.
+To enable the IPolB interface boot startup, add an entry called ifcfg-<ib_interface> to this directory.
+These files can are generated by using either the config_ip or config_ipoib command (the command available depends on the system).

 Below is an example for the ib0 interface: